Guide to the Kansas Preservation Act

 Brief History of Kansas Preservation Act

 The Kansas Preservation Act was originally enacted in 1977.
 The initial legislation declared historic preservation the policy of the state and required the activities of governmental entities which encroached on national or state register properties to be reviewed by the State Historic Preservation Office (SHPO).
 In 1981 lawmakers widened the law to require review of all projects involving national and state register properties and their environs which needed local building permits.
-Thus, projects undertaken by individuals, firms, associations, organizations, partnerships, businesses, trusts, corporations or companies became subject to review if they required permits.
-A 1988 amendment further defined the "environs" of historic properties, requiring that the SHPO receive notice of any proposed project within 500 feet of a listed historic property located within the corporate limits of a city or within 1000 feet of a listed historic property located in the unincorporated portion of a county.
+In 2013 lawmakers reversed the 1981 amendment resulting in the elimination of environs reviews.

 Frequently Asked Questions

 Question: Which properties are subject to review in accordance with this law?

 Answer: Only those buildings, structures, sites, objects, and districts listed in the National Register of Historic Places or the Register of Historic Kansas Places.
 This includes public and private properties.

 Question: What governmental entities are affected by the state preservation law?

 Answer: The state and all state agencies, boards, institutions, offices, authorities, commissions, colleges, hospitals, etc., and any county, township, city, school district, special district, regional agency, redevelopment agency, and any other political subdivision of the state.
 All projects that require permits from a state or local government entity will be reviewed.